 Can a middle-class Indian study abroad?

-It is now possible for middle-class Indians to study abroad, as many countries offer scholarships which immensely help middle-class students; sometimes, they can study for free or at an inexpensive rate.
+It is now possible for middle-class Indians to study abroad, as many countries offer scholarships that immensely help middle-class students; sometimes, they can study for free or at an inexpensive rate.